 The bad actors are not always crouched on their laptop typing out a code aggressively to exploit your data.
 They can be anybody who is taking a stroll in your street.

 - Your trash is someone else’s identity – Yes, you read that right.
-How many times have shredded your bills before disposing them into the trash?
-Dumpster diving can easily allow someone to obtain your information using which they could possibly extract some more information and violate your identity.
+How many times have you shredded your bills before disposing them into the trash?
+Dumpster diving can easily allow someone to obtain your information and violate your identity.

 Be sure to shred these documents and consider making your bills digital to avoid this hassle.

 - Go, get your mail – If you are out of town, who picks your mail?
-Is it sitting there in your mail box for you?
-Unless someone with a bad intention gets to them before you.
+Is it sitting there in your mailbox for you?
+Not unless someone with a bad intention gets to them before you.
 Your mail might carry crucial PII.
 You cannot afford to let it fall into the hands of a bad actor.

 When you aren’t at home, it might be best to ask your neighbor to take care of it for you.
 Even if you don’t like them too much, your neighbor might be the thin line between identity theft and safety.